ouoholly/mybookmark/README.md

 ![How to use Google spreadsheet template](preview/template.png)

 4. Now, you would see the content of the webpage is displayed the same as your spreadsheet content.

-You may now work on your spreadsheet, enriching your content!
+5. Work on your spreadsheet, enriching your content!

 ## Spreadsheet
 There are 7 columns in the spreadsheet.
 Please do not make any changes in the header (row 1), otherwise, data will not be able to display successfully in your webpage.